Serval1024/AnotherECS/README.md

         // Determines how to sort systems.
 Look in [SystemGroup section] context.SystemSortOrder = SortOrder.Declaration;

         // The configuration can be added either inside the feature or in the world.AddConfig(damagePowerConfig). context.AddConfig<DamagePowerConfig>(_damagePowerConfig);

+		// AddConfig & AddSingle are added only if it does not exist.
+		// Because the configs $ components could be obtained from the network. context.AddSingle<ScoreCounter>();

         // Add system to Feature SystemGroup.
         context.AddSystem(new DamageDealerSystem());
     }